ibmresilient/resilient-community-apps/fn_whois_rdap/doc/README.md

 <!--
   List the Key Features of the Integration
 -->
-* This integration return WHOIS registry enrichment information via the improved RDAP protocol
+* Retrieves Registry information for IP's, DNS or URL's
+* Either the RDAP or WHOIS format of data can be returned
+* Information is sent directly to the Artifact Description

 ---

 ## Function - RDAP: Query
-Using ipwhois library to make general queries using improved RDAP protocol
+Using ipwhois library to make general queries in RDAP format

  ![screenshot: fn-rdap-query ](./screenshots/fn-rdap-query.png)